 The background shape was estimated using two off-source regions: to the right and left of the moon in azimuth, at the same zenith.
 For each region, the event rate was assumed constant in azimuth, and an 80 bin histogram (with interpolation between bins) was used to describe the zenith distribution.
 One can test the quality of this fit by assuming it as the background truth, and examining the size of fluctuations in the background region (calling the background region data "signal" for the purposes of this test).
 For a perfect fit, this should result in only random fluctuations around zero.
 The result is shown in Figure 3 on the left.
-The fluctuations of the background around the fit show up in the figure as indicated by the color axis.
+There are still fluctuations of the background around this fit (which show up in the figure as the color axis).
 To test that these fluctuations are random, the value of each bin from the left plot is plotted in a histogram in the right plot of Figure 3.
 The distribution of these values is consistent with a gaussian fit centered at 0.
-The rms width of this distribution is about 680 signal events, which we take as the definition of $1\sigma$ .
-A similar analysis was performed on the other background sample, resulting in a width of 560 events.
-As the two rms values were slightly different, the significance reported here should be taken only approximately.
-We consider the wider fluctuation value of 680, to be conservative.
+The rms width of this distribution is about 680 signal events, which we take as the definition of 1σ .
+A similar analysis was performed on the other background sample, and as the two rms values were slightly different, the significance reported here should be taken only approximately.

-- (a) Fluctuations around the background model of an off-source region, defined in relation to the position of the Moon.
-The color axis is the best-fit number of total "signal" events given the response at that point. - (b) The distribution of bins from Fig. 3a, which can be fit to a gaussian curve, confirming that the background is fluctuating randomly around 0.
+Figure 3: Left: fluctuations around the background model of an off-source region, defined in relation to the position of the Moon.
+The color axis is the best-fit number of total signal events given the response at that point.
+Right: the distribution of bins from the left plot, which can be fit to a gaussian curve, confirming that the background is fluctuating randomly around 0.
+From [2].